CSAILVision/placeschallenge/instancesegmentation/README.md

 For each image, we take at most 255 top-scoring instance masks across all categories.
 For each instance mask prediction, we only count it when its IoU with ground truth is above a certain threshold.
 We take 10 IoU thresholds of 0.50:0.05:0.95 for evaluation.
 The final AP is averaged across 10 IoU thresholds and 100 categories.

-You can refer to COCO API for evaluation code: https://github.com/pdollar/coco Our evaluation code will be released soon.
+You can refer to COCO API for evaluation criteria: https://github.com/pdollar/coco

+Our evaluation code will be released soon.